Skip to Content

 Christmas in London with kids

 The Tower of London is not known for being kid-friendly.
 This is due to the height of the displays and it is not pushchair friendly.
-If families are visiting with little ones, bring a carrier and be prepared to lift young kids up to see the displays.

 Buy tickets to the Tower of London here.